oleg-1991/stellmann-html-template/README.md

 ## Usage
 Open `index.html` in any browser or embed the template into your CRM/email system.
 Update text and images as needed.
+This template is optimized for direct integration with:

+- Zoho Writer
+- CRM platforms
+- Email campaigns
+- PDF generation tools
 ## Preview
 ![Template Preview](preview.png)